 errorComponent: ErrorDisplay,

-})Route-based splitting is where this shines:
+})Route-based splitting is particularly effective:

 const routes = [